Transition from shear-dominated to Rayleigh-Taylor turbulence: Phenomenological theory

 The proportionality constant $S$ has been measured both experimentally and numerically, and ranges from $0.06$ to $0.11$ \citep{pope2001turbulent}.
 Let us now assume that the flow is gravitationally unstable, i.e. the density of the upper layer is greater than the density of the underlying one.
 The large scale balance becomes:

-where ${\Delta \theta}$ is the constant temperature difference between the two streams.
+where ${\Delta \theta}$ is the constant temperature difference between the two streams, and the set of dots on the RHS represents the sub-leading terms.
 If shear turbulence developed at early time, it must initially dominate with scaling (\ref{eq:KHscaling}).
 The order of magnitude of the inertial term decreases as $t^{-1}$, and thus, it follows from (\ref{eq:KHRTbalance}) that, sooner or later, the constant at the RHS must dominate.
 This happens when:

 For $t \gg t_{c}$ the buoyancy term becomes dominant, thus, being always $h(t) \sim u_L \, t$, the terms on the LHS balance the buoyancy:

 from which one can estimate the large scale velocity as $u_L \sim \beta g {\Delta \theta} t$.
 One can thus obtain the typical RT turbulence law for the mixing layer thickness as $h(t) \sim u_L t$, namely: